MatthewGebhart/reading-notes/Class-4.md

 ### An introduction to wireframing

 - What is a wireframe?
-  - process used by UX designers to sketck out a rough idea of what a website will look like
+  - process used by UX designers to sketch out a rough idea of what a website will look like
   - black and white diagrams
   - intentionally simplistic
 - Wireframe examples